 Feeling neglected in a relationship can also stem from a tendency to sacrifice too much of yourself.
-Typically, when a woman feels neglected in a relationship, “I’ve done so much for him and this family, given up my ambitions and passions, and he still doesn’t appreciate me for it,” is one of the common retorts.
+Typically, when a woman feels neglected in a relationship, “I’ve done so much for him and this family, given up my ambitions and passions, and he still doesn’t appreciate me for it” is one of the common complaints.

 Related Reading: 13 Things To Do When Your Husband Ignores You